 Ground-mounted solar panels

-Rooftop solar is the most well-known option for homeowners when it comes to installing solar panels at their residences.
-Many homeowners are unaware that ground-mounted solar panels can be equally cost-effective and simple to set up.
+Rooftop solar is the most well-known choice for homeowners to installing solar panels in their homes.
+Most homeowners are not aware that ground-mount solar panels can be equally cost-effective and easy to install.

 What are ground-mount solar panels?

-Ground-mounted solar panels are solar panels that are positioned at ground level.
-They function in the same manner to rooftop solar panels.
-The panels are exposed to sunlight, which is converted into electricity by solar cells.
-This can be utilized to power a single building, or communities when using solar farms.
+Ground-mounted solar panels are solar panels that are positioned at the ground level.
+They function in the same method as rooftop solar systems.
+These panels receive light, which is converted into electricity through solar cells.
+It can be used to power a buildingor community in the case with solar farms.

 These are the top three facts about ground-mounted solar panels.